jooniku/ohjelmistotekniikka_23/training_log_app/documentation/user_manual.md

 - Browse logs
 - Statistics

 You can also **log out** by clicking the "Log out" button on the top right corner.
-Then you're transferred to the login page.
+Then you'll be transferred to the login page.